“Step into the fire of self-discovery. This fire will not burn you, it will only burn what you are not.”

 Think of a middle-manager in a traditional corporate structure.
 Perhaps they have identified an appropriate sustainability measure that their company should implement — they have completed the first two steps — but they have no ability to bring this to life in the company.
 They do not have the authority, they do not have the Agency.
 They are unable to complete reconstruction, creating the new reality that they want to based on this information.

-And of course, once you have exercised your agency and affected change in the world, there will be new information to perceived based on the ripple effects, and the cycle begins again.
+And of course, once you have exercised your agency and affected change in the world, there will be new information to perceive based on the ripple effects, and the cycle begins again.

 He navigated expertly through the chasm and caverns of nihilism and arrived at the promised land of Meaning and Life-Affirming philosophy time and time again.